 5. Household Maintenance

 Household maintenance is an inevitable living expense.
 If you hire cleaners to clean your apartment once a month, or take your car to the carwash, be sure to include these costs in your budget.
-Household cleaners, repairs and replacement for damaged appliances, and furniture cleaning can all be expensive as well, and you should remember to budget for these.
+Household cleaners, repairs or replacement for damaged appliances, and furniture cleaning can all be expensive as well, and you should remember to budget for these.

 6. Work Wardrobe and Upkeep

 Does your workplace require that you wear a suit and nice shoes?
 Then budget for the cost of replacement items as they wear out and also budget for the cost of dry cleaning and shoe repair.
-A solid work wardrobe may essential if you’re going to continue making a good
+A solid work wardrobe may essential if you’re going to continue making a good income.

 7. Subscriptions & Data